-This is an effective priming routine that make use of repetition to create a positive association with your subconscious mind.
+This effective priming routine makes use of spaced repetition to create a positive association with your subconscious mind.

-According to Ward Farnsworth, dean of the University of Texas School of Law, most of us have an “appetite for well-expressed wisdom, motivational or otherwise.”
+According to University of Texas professor Ward Farnsworth, most of us have an “appetite for well-expressed wisdom, motivational or otherwise.”

 To get you started, here is a classic one from the “Father of American psychology,” William James: